YSun-umich/MAPOR2025-/README.md

 # Greenness Coverage
 ![Walkscore Map](https://github.com/YSun-umich/MAPOR2025-/blob/main/Walkscore.png?raw=true)

-This picturegives a visual illustration of what our greenness measure looks like from the map.
+This picture gives a visual illustration of what our greenness measure looks like from the map.
 On the top row, you see an example of a location with high greenness, on the left is the view from Google Map, and on the right is the same location overlaid with national land cover classifications.
 We draw a one-mile buffer centered around the location, and you can see that most of the surrounding land is covered by vegetation, results in a high greenness percentage.
 On the bottom row is a contrasting example.
 It is a more urbanized area with denser development.
 The map on the right shows how it is reflected in the land cover data.